31z4/tox-docker/README.md

 ## Limitations

-The current version of the image has several limitations.
+The current version of the image has some limitations:
-Some of these limitations might be addressed in the future.

 * tox v3 is not supported.
+There are no plans to support it in the future because it is [no longer officially maintained](https://github.com/tox-dev/tox/issues/1035#issuecomment-1011952449).
 * The image is optimized for size and doesn't include any build dependencies.
-Thus, it is not possible to install additional Python versions into a running container.
-Also, testing Python code that requires building C extensions is not supported.
+Thus, testing Python code that requires building C extensions is not supported.

-## Known issues

-Multi-platform image build using emulation is ridiculously slow on macOS running on an M1 chip.
-Possible solutions are:
-* Cross-compiling Python (might be tricky).
-* Use [deadsnakes PPA](https://launchpad.net/~deadsnakes) instead of compiling Python.
-* Building on multiple native nodes.

 ## License

-View license information for [tox](https://github.com/tox-dev/tox/blob/main/LICENSE), [pyenv](https://github.com/pyenv/pyenv/blob/master/LICENSE) and [Python 3](https://docs.python.org/3/license.html).
+View license information for [tox](https://github.com/tox-dev/tox/blob/main/LICENSE) and [Python 3](https://docs.python.org/3/license.html).

 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).